SaltyGoo/saltygoo.github.io/class/mu_diabolist.md

 **D:** Dark Reward <br>

 ## Diabolic Magic
 Diabolists get a second random spell from the [diabolist school](/spells/#diabolism) at level 1.
-They’re stored in spell books and you spend Spell Dice to cast them.
+They’re stored in your Psyche and you spend Spell Dice to cast them.

 <details markdown="1">
 <summary>How GLOG spells and doom work</summary>